MizuhoOkimoto/pajama-ssg/README.md

 - All generated HTML files are stored in the dist folder
 - Convert the file name as the title in the head tag
 - Convert the first line in the .txt file as an h1 tag
-- [Update] Convert Markdown files into HTML(With italic, bold, and horizontal rule)
+- Convert Markdown files into HTML(With italic, bold, and horizontal rule)

 ## Option Features